 Training in orchestral performance is an integral part of study at Kent State University.
 The Kent State University Orchestra performs a five to eight concert subscription series a year.
 Its repertoire is diverse, spanning from the Classical era to the 21st Century.
 The orchestra also performs with the KSU Opera every other year in fully staged productions and the Kent State Choirs every year.
 For more information about the orchestra program, please visit their page here.

-Coached by members of the Verve Chamber Players and the Miami String Quartet, chamber music is a vital part of string study at Kent State.
+Coached by members of the Verve Chamber Players and members of The Cleveland Orchestra, chamber music is a vital part of string study at Kent State.
 From quartets to trios to duos, students will learn the skills necessary to work with other musicians in a more intimate setting.
 Students will also perform on and off campus.
 In addition to these chamber music opportunities, we offer a highly selective MM in Chamber Music for pre-formed string quartets.